efsalvarenga/arrival_pcs/README.md

 | Modern         | 3      | 5-7        | Modern, Atomic, Information |
 | Future         | 4      | 8+         | Future                      |
 | Post-future    | 5      | 15+        |                             |
+June 4th virus: neon leviathan The weight.
+For the stream on cyberpunk and degenesis games.